Mexican Rice with Ground Beef

 - Cover and allow to simmer for 2-3 minutes on medium heat.
 Stir once, cover and reduce heat to low.

-- Allow to simmer on low for 20-25 minutes until rice is done and liquid is absorbed.
+- Simmer on low for 20-25 minutes until rice is done and liquid is absorbed.
 Remove from heat and let stand for 5 minutes.

 - Serve warm with fresh sour cream and chopped green peppers as a garnish.